koliajaykr/akkoli/content/about/header/index.md

 <!-- this is a subheadline -->

-> *Cultivation of mind should be the ultimate aim of human existence.* [-- Dr. B. R. Ambedkar](http://www.columbia.edu/itc/mealac/pritchett/00ambedkar/index.html)
+> *Cultivation of mind should be the ultimate aim of human existence.* [-- Babasaheb Dr. B. R. Ambedkar](http://www.columbia.edu/itc/mealac/pritchett/00ambedkar/index.html)